Advestis/transparentpath/README.md

 path = Path("gs://bucket/file", token="path_to_project_cred.json")
 ```

+If your code is running on a VM or pod on GCP, you do not need to provide any credentials.

 Since the bucket name is provided in set_global_fs, you **must not** specify it in your paths unless you also
 include "gs://" in front of it.
 You should never create a path with a directory with the same name as your current
 bucket.